 What should I skip if I’m short on time?

-I’d skip extra driving first.
-Don’t bounce from one far end of the park to the other.
+Cut extra driving first.
+Avoid bouncing from one far end of the park to the other.
 Keep the day centered and drop your least important stop, usually Beaver Marsh or the Towpath segment.
 If time allows, swap in the Canal Exploration Center instead.

 Is this itinerary good for beginner hikers?

 Yes.
-That’s exactly who I’d use it for.
-The best stops here feature short, well-marked hiking trails that are easy to scale up or down.
+That is exactly who it is built for.
+The best stops here feature short, well-marked trails that are easy to scale up or down.

 Do I need reservations?

-For a standard park visit, no entrance reservation is usually needed.
-Start at the Boston Mill Visitor Center, the main hub.
-Still, I’d check the official site if you’re planning a train ride, special event, or holiday weekend visit.
+For a standard park visit, no. A good place to start is the Boston Mill Visitor Center, the main hub.
+Still, check the official site if you are planning a train ride, special event, or holiday weekend visit.